lihaan/HomeServerBot/README.md

 ## Contributing

-*DCBackups* is born from literal sweat and tears.
+*docktainer-backup* is born from literal sweat and tears (mostly tears).
 Do consider [buying this struggling university student a coffee](https://www.buymeacoffee.com/lihanong)!
 Thank you!

 ~ Li Han